jameswilliams483/simpledotfiles/README.rst

 Overview:
 =========
-This is to help manage your dotfiles across multiple configurations
+This is to help manage your dotfiles across multiple configurations.

 Folders:
 ---------